litienyi/skim/README.md

 ## Academic Honesty Disclaimer

-This project was almost entirely built using Cursor, an AI code assistant.
-While I have made some modifications and customizations, I do not claim intellectual authorship or ownership of the code beyond what I have actually done.
-The core architecture, implementation details, and many features were generated with the assistance of Cursor.
+This project was extensively built using Cursor, an AI code assistant.
+I claim only creative authorship but not technical authorship over the code.
 That said, I have learned a lot about application architecture by observing Cursor at work, and this project could be interpreted as evidence of this learning experience.